 “I'm certainly not looking for special treatment or preferential treatment, but to say that a symbol of equality is offensive -- I have a real problem with that and I just don't feel good working for an organization that's going to stand behind that," said Hurn.

-Hurn claimed to Denver7 she spoke several times with hospital administrators, who each time refused to support her position.
+Hurn told Denver7 she spoke several times with hospital administrators, who each time refused to support her position.

 “I was very surprised that HR, my boss, the director of our department, they all told me they like me, they think I'm a good dietitian, they think I do great work, but if I'm going to put the symbol back up, then they're going to start the discipline process and that I was going to be fired," said Hurn.